Top 20 Hawaii Snorkeling Spots

 Kumimi Beach aka Murphy’s Beach

-On the east side of Molokai is one of the best places to snorkel in all of Hawaii, Kumimi Beach.
-Sometimes known as Murphy’s Beach, this beach provides some of the most amazing opportunities for snorkeling on the island of Molokai.
-Unlike most Hawaii snorkel spots, Murphy’s is best visited at the mid-high tide, because the water is super shallow here.
+On the east side of Molokai, you will find one of the best places to snorkel in all of Hawaii, Kumimi Beach.
+Known to some as Murphy’s Beach, this beach provides some of the most amazing snorkeling on the island of Molokai.
+Unlike most Hawaii snorkel spots, Murphy’s is best visited at the mid-high tide, as the water is super shallow here.
 No matter when you choose to visit this beach, though, you will be blown away!

-The sand here is such a beautiful golden color, and the ocean feels terrific!
+The sand here has such a lustrous gold color, and the ocean feels terrific!
 It’s truly a magical Hawaii snorkel spot.

 While guests snorkel at Murphy’s, they will be able to see yellow tang, parrotfish, sea cucumbers, Hawaiian spiny lobsters, and much more.
-The best place from which to view the marine life at Murphy’s is close to the reef.
-If you venture out past the reef, the ocean conditions get a bit more challenging and are only suitable for an experienced swimmer.
+The best place from which to view the marine life here is up close to the reef.
+If you venture out past the reef, the conditions of the water get a bit more challenging and are only suitable for an experienced swimmer.

 View More about Kumimi Beach aka Murphy’s Beach